What do we mean by healthy hearing? Why is it so important?

 Wear ear protection at concerts and noisy work settings

-Keep your ears clean and wax free to keep your ears in tip top shape
+Keep your ears in tip top shape

 A build-up of naturally occurring ear wax can have an impact on your ability to hear clearly.
 Speak to your pharmacist about over the counter remedies and if problems persist, speak to your GP.
 Find out more on ear wax build-up from the NHS.